 Doctorate in Education (EdD)

-If you would like to learn more about pursuing your EdD research at the IoE, please click here.
+If you would like to learn more about pursuing your EdD research at the University of Reading’s Institute of Education (IoE), please click here.

 Dr. Catherine Foley

 Thesis title: Girls’ perceptions of mathematics: An interpretive study of girls’ mathematical identities

 Research focus: My EdD thesis explored girls’ perceptions of mathematics and how they make sense of their mathematical identity, using a mosaic of qualitative methods to gain insight into their positioning as mathematicians.

 Reasons for choosing to do the EdD degree at the University of Reading: I chose the EdD route as I wanted to develop my own professional practice as well as exploring an area I was passionate about in depth.
 The structure of the EdD at the Institute of Education allowed me to develop my confidence in reading, writing and researching at doctoral level, and I particularly enjoyed the regular opportunities to meet with other students across a wide range of backgrounds.
 As a full-time working parent, a highlight for me was the insightful and supportive supervision which challenged me whilst understanding that doctoral research was only part of my daily life.

 Career since graduation: I currently work at the University of Reading’s Institute of Education as Programme Direct of our Primary School Direct initial teacher training programme, and aspire to ensure that every beginning teacher in our care enters the profession as a well-informed, empathetic and enthusiastic teacher of mathematics.

 Thesis title: A kind of currency or just a quiet pride?
 Exploring career journeys, academic prestige and impact of senior teaching fellowships for women in HE